karanthakakr04/devops-bootcamp-exercises/9 - AWS Services/chapter9-exercises.md

 > **The `ami-0c94855ba95c71c99` used in the command represents the Amazon Machine Image (AMI) ID for Amazon Linux 2 in the US East (N. Virginia) region.
 If you are using a different region, you may need to find the appropriate AMI ID for that region.**

 ## Exercise 5

-In this exercise, you will SSH into the EC2 instance created in Exercise 4 and install Docker on it to prepare the server for running the dockerized application.

 - [ ] Task 1: SSH into the EC2 instance
   - Run the following command to retrieve the public IP address of the EC2 instance: